 Find out from the IRS if you need an EIN, how to get one, what to do if you've lost or misplaced yours, and more.

-All businesses, except partnerships, must file and pay taxes on any income earned or received during the year.
-Partnerships file an annual information return to report income, gains, losses, and other important tax information.
-Almost every state imposes a business or corporate income tax, though each state and locality has its own tax laws.
+Almost every state imposes a business or corporate income tax.
+However, each state and locality has its own tax laws.
 Find out the business income tax requirements in your state or territory.

 The federal government taxes businesses that manufacture or sell certain products.
-You may also have to pay this tax in other situations, including if your business uses various types of equipment, facilities, or other products.
+If your business uses various types of equipment, facilities, or other products, you may need to pay an excise tax.
 Learn about federal excise tax requirements and the forms you must file.

 Each state has a different definition of what property is taxable.
 Some states collect property tax from businesses in commercial real estate locations.
-Others also collect property tax for business assets, such as vehicles, computer equipment, and peripherals.
+Others collect property tax for vehicles, computer equipment, and other business assets.
 The amount of tax you pay is calculated by the total value of the property or on a certain percentage of the value.
 Search for property tax requirements in your state.

 Sales and Use Tax